ochtum/TechBlogWriter/README_en.md

 `.specify\memory\文体・トーン-constitution.md`

-# Changing the Format
+# ✅Changing the Format

 If you want a format other than Qiita, you can modify `templates\記事作成-template.md` to change the output format.

-# About Article Design
+# ✅About Article Design

 The rules for article design are written in the section “Rules for Section Design” to “Steps, Notes, and Tips” inside `.specify\memory\文体・トーン-constitution.md`<br>